hkamm123/startup/notes.md

 [CSS Practice](https://codepen.io/hkamm123/pen/OPMLwpW) assignment was a good introduction to what can be dome with CSS.
 I loved learning about doing animations!
 I may implement that in my startup app.

+I used [this codepen](https://codepen.io/hkamm123/pen/MYKadzN) to play around with flex styling in CSS.
+I learned about flex-direction, justify-content, and align-items.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.